 How to grow it: There are different plants known as saltwort in various parts of the world.
 The one that I grow for greens is the Japanese type (okahijiki) with its succulent, seaweedlike green leaves.
-Saltwort is a marsh plant, so provide consistent moisture for germination and growth.
+Saltwort is a marsh plant, so provides consistent moisture for germination and growth.
 I get the best results by watering every day until seedlings emerge.
 Hot-weather sowings can have spotty and slow germination.
 Harvest it young to avoid woody stems and prickly leaf tips.

 How it tastes: Eat saltwort rolled up in sushi, added to salads, or served lightly steamed.
 It provides great texture and a subtle flavor.
-It doesn’t taste salty to me, but it might if it were fresh picked from a salt marsh.
+It doesn’t taste salty to me, but it might if it were fresh-picked from a salt marsh.
 It’s not often cooked in American kitchens, but it holds its crunchy texture, so it offers a good bed for fancy meat or fish dishes.

 Greens for every season